vesoft-inc/nebula-docs/docs-2.0/nebula-exchange/use-exchange/ex-ug-import-from-kafka.md

       timeout: 1000
     }
   }
-  # Processing vertex
+  # Processing vertexes
   tags: [
-    # Set information about Tag player.
+    # Set the information about the Tag player.
     {

+      # The corresponding Tag name in Nebula Graph.
       name: player
       type: {
-        # Specify the data source file format, set to Kafka.
+        # Specify the data source file format to Kafka.
         source: kafka
-        # Specifies how to import the data into Nebula Graph: Client or SST.
+        # Specify how to import the data into Nebula Graph: Client or SST.
         sink: client
       }
       # Kafka server address.